specify/specify-tools/README.md

 This repository has a collection of tools for testing and translating Specify 6, 7 and Web Portal

+## xml-inspector

+- Walk though a series of XML files
+- Compare their structure to a defined schema
+- Log any differences
+- Run validation
+- Generate a report
+- Also, produce a list of distinct values for each XML attribute

 ## Makefile

 This is a tool that helps quickly build and run any version of Specify